codevally/linux-ansible-config/README.md

 Enter the password that you would like to use at the prompt.

 Use the [Vault](http://docs.ansible.com/playbooks_vault.html) feature to encrypt any YAML file that stores password variables.

+## Ubuntu 16.04 ##

+Ubuntu 16.04 systems no longer include Python 2 by default.
+Ansible currently uses Python 2 to manage UNIX-based systems, and cannot use Python 3 instead.

+The *bootstrap_ubuntu_ansible* playbook handles this by installing Python 2 using the *raw* method, so that it is available for you to run other Ansible commands and playbooks.

+Alternatively, install the *python-minimal* package:

+    apt update && apt install python-minimal

+Regardless of how you install Python2, you also need to add an *ansible_python_interpreter* setting to the entries for these systems in your inventory:

+    ansible_python_interpreter=/usr/bin/python2.7

 ## Contact ##